 Troubleshooting data generation problems

 Things can go wrong, of course.
-If SDG finds that it cannot, for some reason, insert the data, the whole table insertion is rolled back.
+If SQL Data Generator finds that it cannot, for some reason, insert the data, then that whole table insertion is rolled back.

 The error is not returned as a DOS error by the application.
-Instead, you have to check the report produced by SQL Data Generator (an extract from one is shown in Figure 1 below):
+Instead, you have to check the report produced by SQL Data Generator (an extract from one is shown below).

 You can export the report to a file and search it with a regex.
 The most obvious way is to search for the word ‘exception’.

-If you regularly need to stock a database with faked data, or a standard data set, in order to conduct any sort of testing, then SDG is designed to be the tool to do this.
-It will work happily with any Build system such as Jenkins or TFS, and is just as amenable to use with PowerShell.
+If you need to regularly need to stock a database with faked data, or a standard data set, in order to conduct any sort of testing, then SDG is designed to be the tool to do this.
+It will work happily with any Build system such as Jenkins or TFS and is just as amenable to use with PowerShell.